-SL AGRITECH CORPORATION "Issuer" or the (the "Company) is offering "CPs") Commercial Papers (the in the aggregate principal amount of ₽2,000,000,000.00 (the "Offer").
+SL AGRITECH CORPORATION "Issuer" or the (the "Company) is offering "CPs") aggregate Commercial Papers (the in the principal ₽2,000,000,000.00 (the "Offer").
 The CPs, which may be issued in lump sum or in tranches, shall have an interest rate fixed prior to issuance.
-The succeeding tranches. if any, are to be issued under a shelf registration within three (3) years from the date of effectivity of the registration statement.
+The succeeding tranches, if any, may be issued within three (3) years from the date of effectivity of the registration statement.

 After the close of the Offer and within three (3) years following the issuance of the CPs, the Company may, at its sole discretion, offer any or all of the remaining balance of the face value of the CPs covered by such registration statement, in one or more subsequent series under Rule 8.1.2 of the Implementing Rules and Regulations of the Securities Regulation Code.
-Such shelf registration provides the Company with the ability to take advantage of opportunities in a volatile debt capital market, as these occur, and to issue CPs depending on its financing needs.
+Such registration provides the Company with the ability to take advantage of opportunities in a volatile debt capital market, as these occur, and to issue CPs depending on its financing needs.
 Subsequent issuances are subject to a rating by PRS.